 Identify your most lucrative segment and brainstorm on the deals and packages that would be appealing to them.
 For example, if you discover that there are many business travellers frequenting your hotel, you could include conference rooms as a part of your package.
 Or, if you find that most of your guests are couples, you could offer various couple’s activities (romantic dinner, wine tasting, etc).

-Your guests will be eager to take home souvenirs and mementos that remind them of their holiday experience.
+Your guests will be eager to take home souvenirs and mementoes that remind them of their holiday experience.
 Use this to your advantage by setting up a gift shop that sells touristy products.

 These products might include clothing, unique local products (food, drinks, souvenirs), or work by local artists.
 The extent to which you build on this depends on your specific requirements.
 You could go so far as to set up a mini-gallery or launch an online version of your gift shop to take advantage of e-commerce opportunities.

 7. Keep refining your upselling deals and packages

 One easy way to identify underutilised ancillary revenue opportunities is to look at your existing offerings and identify the packages that bring the most conversions.
 By doing so, you can expand your best-performing deals and profit by offering guests more of what they want.

 It also lets you identify successful aspects of packages that can be adapted across other deals.